JosuVicente/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image7]

-The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
-This is less of the accuracy of the test set but obviously 5 images are not enough to get conclussions.
+The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.
+This is more than accuracy of the test set but obviously 5 images are not enough to get conclussions.
+When running less number of EPOCHS the fifth image is misclassified resulting on an accuracy of 80%.

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction and identify where in your code softmax probabilities were outputted.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)